shreyshrivastava4799/MaterialLetterIcon/README.md

 The code in this repository was inspired from [IvBaranov/MaterialLetterIcon - Release 0.2.4](https://github.com/IvBaranov/MaterialLetterIcon).
 We are very thankful to Ivan Baranov.

+## Features
+1. Shape Color: It can be used to change the color of the icon.
+2. Shape Type: It can be used to change the shape of the icon.
+3. Letter: It can be used to set the letters to be shown on the icon.
+4. Letter Color: It can be used to set the color of the letters on the icon.
+5. Letter Size: It can be used to set the size of letters on the icon.
+6. Letters Number: It can be used to set the number of letters on the icon.
+7. Letter Typeface: It can be used to set the font type of letters on the icon.
+8. Initials: It can be used to extract `letters number` of letters of each word in `letter` to be shown on the icon.
+9. Initials Number: It can be used to set the number of initials to be shown.

 ## Dependency
-1.For using MaterialLetterIcon module in sample app, include the source code and add the below dependencies in entry/build.gradle to generate hap/support.har.
+1. For using MaterialLetterIcon module in sample app, include the source code and add the below dependencies in entry/build.gradle to generate hap/support.har.
 ```
 	dependencies {
 		implementation project(':materiallettericon')